 “Too many of us see ourselves as useless and worthless – and certainly without the ability to offer anything to our world.
 We select to be followers rather than leaders.
 Too often we become conformists rather than have the courage to be ourselves and create newness through the expression of those selves.
 We, in this way, lose ourselves, and in so doing, the world, too, experiences the loss of us”.

 Spiritual leadership versus political correctness

-While moral values are not evident in all, or most, modern-day leadership situations, they are certainly spreading; and, by all indications, the trend seems irreversible.
-Worldwide clamours for personal growth and development and the growing disaffection with unfulfilling social, economic, political, and professional arrangements and relationships suggest that we may be entering a period in history when spiritual virtues will become an integral part of everyday activities.
+Motsl values are not evident in all, or most, modern-day leadership situations.
+They are, however, certainly spreading.
+By all indications, the trend seems irreversible.
+Worldwide clamours for personal growth and development are growing.
+The growing disaffection with unfulfilling social, economic, political, and professional arrangements and relationships suggests we may be entering a period in history when spiritual virtues will become an integral part of everyday activities.

 This is a time in the foreseeable future, hopefully, when the worth of human interactions, policies, decisions, and relationships will derive primarily from their ability to fulfil people’s higher (spiritual) needs, above and beyond material considerations.